Saving your way to becoming the “millionaire next door”

-On a flight back to California after visiting my parents in Michigan, I found myself in awe of them.
-They are both in their late 70's, they never made over $100,000 a year at work, and they raised a couple of kids and put me through college.
-And yet, by spending smartly and by making smart investment decisions, they’re somehow millionaires.
-They aren't Mark Cuban rich, or even multi-million-dollar millionaires, but they’ve accumulated enough wealth to have a comfortable retirement.
+Let’s say your parents are both in their late 70's, they never made over $100,000 a year at work, and they also raised and put a couple of kids through college.
+And yet, by working hard, spending responsibly, and making smart investment decisions, they’re somehow millionaires.
+They aren't Mark Cuban rich, or even multi-million-dollar millionaires, but they’ve accumulated enough wealth to have a comfortable retirement and thensome.

 How to save like a millionaire

-- Use rather than consume.
-My parents’ home is a testament to finding out how long things can last.
-The 25-year-old towels, dishes, and silverware.
-Cars with 90,000+ miles on them.
-Worn, but perfectly good furniture.
-They take care of their things so they last, which helps them avoid having to continuously put money towards replacing them.
+What’s inside many of our parents’ homes is usually a testament to seeing how long things can actually last.
+Whether it’s 25-year-old towels, dishes, and silverware, cars with 90,000+ miles on them, or worn but perfectly good furniture—they take care of their things so they last, which helps them avoid having to continuously put money towards replacing them.